Vitalijus Kozys

-Vitalijus Kozys (born 30 April 1999) is a Lithuanian professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+Vitalijus Kozys (born 30 April 1999) is a Lithuanian professional basketball player for BC Tauragė of the Lithuanian Basketball League (LKL).

 Professional career

 On 1 August 2022, Kozys signed a two-year contract with BC Wolves of the Lithuanian Basketball League (LKL).

 On 21 June 2024, Kozys signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

 On 12 June 2025, Kozys signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.

+On 20 July 2026, Kozys signed one–year contract with BC Tauragė of the Lithuanian Basketball League (LKL).

 National team career

 Kozys was a member of the Lithuanian junior national teams.
 He represented Lithuania at the 2015 FIBA Europe Under-16 Championship, where he averaged 8.6 points, 4.7 rebounds and 1.3 assists, helping the team to a silver medal.
 He also won bronze medals at both the 2016 FIBA Under-17 World Championship, and the 2017 FIBA U18 European Championship.